lcscs12345/ncbi-xsl/README.md

         annotwriter -i <gi.asn> -format gff3 -full-annots -o <gi.gff>

-Another solution which is highly versatile is by parsing INSDseq XML files as described below, using viral refseq as an example.
+Another solution which is highly versatile is by parsing INSDseq XML files.
+The steps described below use viral refseq as an example.

 1. Retrieve all GI from viral.1.1.genomic.fna